 A woman in her 70's+ should still feel beautiful, relevant and heard.
 Even revered.

-#beautyhasnoage is a mission to unite every woman who’s ever felt insecure about the way she looks, in support of one another.
-Its success relies on all of us supporting each other with positive messages.
-It starts with that conversation in the mirror every morning and extends to you, actively looking for beauty in every person.
+#beautyhasnoage is our message to unite every woman in support of one another, in achieving beauty-confidence.
+It starts with that conversation in the mirror every morning and we say give a #kisstoself then pay it forward, looking for beauty in every person.
 No more hating or slating.
 Why does a man look in the mirror and see George Clooney looking back?
 Why does a woman often see spots, muffin tops, lines, large pores?
-A difference in CONFIDENCE!
+The difference is CONFIDENCE!

 I hope you are inspired to engage wholeheartedly.
 Here’s how: